democracy-ia/govinfo-link-js/README.md

 ### 1.2.
 For browsers

-The library also works in the browser environment via npm and [browserify](http://browserify.org/).
+The library also works in the browser environment via npm and [browserify ![link-external][icon-octicon-link-external]](http://browserify.org/).
 After following the above steps with Node.js and installing browserify with `npm install -g browserify`, perform the following (assuming _main.js_ is your entry file, that's to say your javascript file where you actually use this library):